 Since then, Yamaha has become a leading company in the business.
 Our industrial-use unmanned helicopters have contributed to the modernization of Japan's agriculture industry and their use has expanded to include aerial observation and survey work.
 In recent years, the Company has been promoting use of the helicopters for overseas agriculture markets.

+Name of company Location

+Engines, Yamaha Motor Powered Kakegawa,

-Name of Company Location Engines, transmissions, etc. Yamaha Motor Powered Products Co., Ltd. Kakegawa, Shizuoka, Japan Control, electric related Yamaha Motor Electronics Co., Ltd. Morimachi, Shizuoka, Japan
+transmissions, etc. Products Co., Ltd. Shizuoka, Japan

+Control, electric Yamaha Motor Electronics Morimachi,

+related Co., Ltd. Shizuoka, Japan